azinoveva/social_ai/README.md

 Feel free to explore each branch for more details.

-## Challenge

-How can we leverage the AI revolution in a responsible way to improve the lives of citizens?
-We teamed up with partners from tech, the public sector, and civil society to tackle real challenges they face.
-Together we developed an open innovation program and intense learning journey to get practical with AI!

 ## Event Details

 Event Name: [AI for Impact: Civil Society and Public Life - Open Innovation Programme](https://n3xtcoder.org/events/lhbk5i435_ai-for-impact)